yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 ### **Task 8: Configure the Targets query**

-In this task you will configure the **Targets** query.
+In this task, you will configure the **Targets** query.

 1. Select the **ResellerSalesTargets** query.

-    >Note : If you are getting error like Could not find the path, then perform the below step 2,3 and step 4 else ignore it.
+    >Note: If you are getting error like Could not find the path, then perform the below step 2,3 and step 4 else ignore it.

     ![](Linked_image_Files/da100image1.png)